adamAfro/fcqr/src/readme.md

-# It's a Node and React app
+# It's a React app

 Integral components are put in their locations, whilst main files and utilities are in `src` root directory.
 Tests may be found appropriately as `test.tsx`.